-Activities in FY 2023 according to the new ADHS Strategic Plan approved in October 2019 include:
+Activities in recent years through FY 2024 according to the new ADHS Strategic Plan approved in October 2019 include:

 - Greater pursuit of innovative funding sources such as USDOT's INFRA, RAISE, and Rural Surface Transportation Grant programs. - Require states to annually indicate the "future outlook" of remaining unfinished corridors.
-The last published "future outlook" is the 2021 Future Outlook for the Appalachian Development Highway System (ADHS).
-This outlook is based on the FY 2021 Status of the ADHS. - Reinstitute a simplified ADHS Cost-to-Complete Estimate, to define completion for all remaining unfinished corridors.
+The last published "future outlook" is the 2024 Future Outlook for the Appalachian Development Highway System (ADHS).
+This outlook is based on the FY 2024 Status of the ADHS. - Reinstitute a simplified ADHS Cost-to-Complete Estimate, to define completion for all remaining unfinished corridors.
 The ARC transportation staff convened two separate virtual meetings to discuss the development of this Completion Plan with all Appalachian State DOT's and their respective FHWA Division Offices during November and December of 2020.
 The states assessed their individual plans for ADHS Completion and provided an updated Cost-to-Complete Estimates early in January of 2021.
 In cooperation with the Federal Highway Administration and the state departments of transportation (DOTs), the Appalachian Regional Commission (ARC) completed and published the Appalachian Development Highway System (ADHS) 2021 Cost-to-Complete Estimate Report, dated March 2021, for the unfinished ADHS corridors.
 In FY 2022, the Commission formally accepted the 2021 Cost-to-Complete Estimate Report.
-The next ADHS Cost-to-Complete Estimate is scheduled to completed in FY 2026. - Streamline process to modify ADHS corridor completion definitions outside of the recurring Completion Plan cycle.
-The ARC transportation staff has worked with states during FY 2023 to address variances to ADHS corridor standards.
-These changes were in large part due to funding challenges and competing priorities within these states.
+The next ADHS Cost-to-Complete Estimate is scheduled to begin in early 2025 and completed in early 2026. - Streamline process to modify ADHS corridor completion definitions outside of the recurring Completion Plan cycle.
+The ARC transportation staff continues to work with states to address potential variances to ADHS corridor standards.
+These changes are in large part due to funding challenges and competing priorities within these states.
 In addition, the "right-sizing" of these projects allows for the timely completion of environmental reviews for the projects.

-New Funding Provided for ADHS through FY 2023 Appropriations
+New Funding Provided for ADHS through FY 2024 Appropriations

-The FY 2023 Department of Transportation Appropriations Act (P.L.
-117-328) provided \$100 Million in dedicated funding for the ADHS.
-This was the fourth consecutive year that federal funds dedicated to ADHS have been provided by Appropriation Acts since FY 2012.
+The FY 2024 Department of Transportation Appropriations Act (P.L.
+118-42) provided \$100 million in dedicated funding for the ADHS.
+This was the fifth consecutive year that federal funds dedicated to ADHS have been provided by Appropriation Acts since FY 2012.
 Per criteria provided in the legislation, the funding was apportioned to the states based primarily on the 2012 Cost to Complete Estimate percentages minus the cost of corridors states indicated no intention of completing in the 2013 ADHS Completion Report and further updated by the ADHS 2020 Future Outlook Report.